k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/02_web_services_properties.md

 <tr>
 <td width="200pxl" valign="top"><p>Return Type</p></td>
 <td width="700pxl" valign="top">
 <p>Type of Output value returned from the Web Service that is displayed in a dropdown list.
-For example, String, Long or Object.
-Output values in the list can be overridden with new values.&nbsp;</p>
+For example, String, Long, Map, List, Customized Class or Object.
+Output values in the list can be overridden with new values.&nbsp; Fabric knows how to serialize complex structures automatically when sent as json in the request body. </p>
 </td>
 </tr>
 <tr>